Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 Understand that the correlation coefficient, often denoted as \(r\), quantifies the strength and direction of a linear relationship between two variables.

-Recall the range of the correlation coefficient: it can take any value between \(-1\) and \$1\(, inclusive, where \)-1\( indicates a perfect negative linear relationship, \)0\( indicates no linear relationship, and \)1$ indicates a perfect positive linear relationship.
+Recall that a correlation coefficient of 0 means there is no linear relationship, but it does not rule out the possibility of a nonlinear relationship.

-Recognize that a positive correlation coefficient means the variables tend to increase together, but it does not imply causation; correlation does not imply causation.
+Recognize that a high correlation coefficient indicates a strong linear association but does not imply that one variable causes changes in the other; correlation does not imply causation.

-Note that a correlation coefficient of \$0$ means there is no linear relationship between the variables, but there could still be a non-linear relationship present.
+Note that a negative correlation coefficient means there is a negative linear relationship (as one variable increases, the other tends to decrease), not that there is no relationship.

 Watch next